gibbsoft/terraform101/step2/README.md

 ## Terraform init

-That's because now that we're using terraform providers we first need to initialise the module with the following command, upon which terraform will download any providers that you have reference.
+That's because now that we're using terraform providers we first need to initialise the module with the following command, upon which terraform will download any providers that you have referenced.
 Take a look in `providers.tf` to satisfy your curiosity, then try:

     terraform init